sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/install-the-ide.md

 The Education Edition IDE is free to use, but supports fewer devices and includes fewer IP cores.

-The following figure (updated 2023/05/29) shows the part numbers supported in the latest Education Edition IDE
+The following figure (updated 2023/05/29) shows the part numbers (PN) supported in the latest Education Edition IDE

 ![educational_device](./assets/educational_device.png)

-The supported chips and boards are listed in the following table.
+The chips and boards in the following table can be synthesized and programmed via Educational IDE.

 | Chip full name        |Chip Series|Chip model | Board       |
 | --------------------- | --------- | --------  | ----------- |